 Leadership 101 tells us that we must set clear and specific goals for ourselves and our teams to achieve business goals and objectives.
 In other words, our business goals should be "SMART" (Specific, Measurable, Achievable, Relevant, and Timely.)
 To craft an excellent smart goal, you need to take a few steps back and look at the whole picture - why are you doing this?
 The best SMART goals always start with "why."
 Are you taking an educated guess at what you think a good goal will be that will equate to business success?
 Are you confident enough to defend that guess to someone else?
-If you fully understand the “why” behind the project, it is much easier for you to define your time-based goals.
+If you fully understand the "why" behind the project, it is much easier to define your time-based goals.
 Goal setting theory clearly states that the better you write your SMART goals, the better your team will perform.

-Many times in business, employees are given goals and short term targets that they don’t understand and had no input in creating and also don't believe it is an achievable goal and don't know the steps to solve it.
+In business, employees are often given goals and short-term targets that they don't understand and have no input in creating.
+They also don't believe it is an achievable goal and don't know the steps to solve it.
 Any questions they ask about it are swept under the rug or only given a standard answer from upper management, which typically sounds like "because I said so!" to a toddler.
 Fewer still have those goals written in a SMART way, which is your primary strategy for average work at best and failure at worst.
 Starting with why is so important, it is the first C in our five C's of leadership and team accountability - creating a common purpose that is connected to the why.

 Your team wants to know WHY they are doing what you are telling them to do -- they want a deep understanding of how it connects to company strategy.